Daniel Moylan, Baron Moylan: Local government career

+Moylan first stood for election to the Kensington and Chelsea Council at a by-election in the Golborne ward in June 1989, caused by the resignation of a rebel Labour councillor.
+He was elected to the council in the Queen's Gate ward in May 1990, and in 1991 made headlines when he attacked the Labour opposition for not having enough black councillors.

-Elected to Kensington and Chelsea Council in May 1990, Moylan became deputy leader of the council in 2000.
-As a councillor he specialised in environmental matters, including waste, environmental health, parks, transportation, and planning.
-He also served as the council's Design Champion and Heritage Champion.
+By 1992, he was chairman of the Kensington Conservative Association.
+In 1996, The Westminster & Pimlico News said of him that he had "a subtle jesuitical intelligence".
+He became the council's deputy leader in 2000, after having stood unsuccessfully as leader.
+As a councillor, he specialised in environmental matters, including waste, environmental health, parks, transportation, and planning.
 From 2006 to 2009 he chaired the London Councils Transport and Environment Committee.
-He resigned as deputy leader and from the council's Cabinet in April 2011 to concentrate on his work as Deputy Chairman of Transport for London.
-He stood down as a councillor for the Queen's Gate ward in May 2018.
-He twice stood for election as Leader of Kensington and Chelsea: in 2000, when he was defeated by a single vote, and again in 2013, when he came equal second.
+In April 2011, he resigned from the Kensington and Chelsea council's cabinet in order to concentrate on his work as Deputy Chairman of Transport for London, although in 2013 when Merrick Cockell stood down he made a second bid to become leader of the council, coming equal second in the contest and losing to Nick Paget-Brown.

-The Grenfell Tower fire in the area covered by the Kensington and Chelsea London Borough Council took place while Moylan was a member of the council.
+He stood down as a Kensington and Chelsea councillor in May 2018.
+The 2017 Grenfell Tower fire in Kensington and Chelsea took place while Moylan was still a member of the council.

 Transport for London and Crossrail

 In August 2008, the Mayor of London, Boris Johnson, appointed Moylan to the Board of Transport for London.
 In February 2009 he became deputy chairman, in which position he served until 2012 and again from March to May 2016.
 Moylan was responsible both for bringing the organisation's finances back into order and for terminating the public-private partnership initiated by the Blair government, brought to a close in May 2010 with TfL's acquisition of Tube Lines from Ferrovial and Bechtel.

 In August 2013, Moylan was appointed to the board of Crossrail as a non-executive director, replacing Sir Mike Hodgkinson as the Transport for London nominee.
 In September 2014, he was appointed to oversee City Hall's work on the Crossrail 2 project.
-In July 2015, as the Mayor's adviser on the project, he stated that "delay should not be an option," as London is growing at the rate of two inhabitants an hour, and that by 2030 would have a population of ten million.
+In July 2015, as the Mayor's adviser on the project, he stated that "delay should not be an option," as London was growing at the rate of two inhabitants an hour, and that by 2030 it would have a population of ten million.
 He remained a non-executive director of Crossrail and a member of the TfL Board, until the mayoral election in May 2016, when Sadiq Khan became Mayor.